 How to Add Seam Allowance to Hems

-Where you have a hem you may need to add extra seam allowance.
-Your pattern instructions should specify how much.
-If it doesn’t then try adding 3/4 inch (2cm) any hems.
+Where you have a hem, you may need to add an extra seam allowance.
+Your pattern instructions should specify how much hem allowance to add.
+If it doesn’t, then try adding ¾ inch (2cm) any hems.
 This allows you to turn the hem twice.
-Once at 1/4 inch (6mm) then again at 1/2 inch(12mm).
+Once at ¼ inch (6mm), then again at ½ inch(12mm).

-Add seam allowances by sticking 2 pencils together.
+Use this easy sewing hack.
+Add seam allowance by joining 2 pencils together with a rubber band.
 Use one to mark and the other to guide around the edge.

-Once you have cut your fabric out you will need to stitch it together using the correct seam allowances.
+Once you have cut your fabric out, you will need to stitch it together using the correct allowance.

-If you look at the plate of your sewing machine you will see that there are different numbers and lines marked.
-These are the seam allowance guides.
+- If you look at the plate of your sewing machine, you will see that there are different numbers and lines marked.
+These are the seam guides.

-When the needle is in its center position you should align the raw edges of your fabric with the appropriate seam allowance guide.
-Start stitching maintaining the same distance.
+- When the needle is in its center position of the presser foot, you should align the raw edges of your fabric with the appropriate seam allowance guide.
+Start stitching, maintaining the same distance.